How sending one quick email becomes a dangerous game

 3) Sending financial information can lead to identity theft or fraud.

 It’s many people’s worst nightmare— having someone steal their identity or hard-earned money as a result of sending sensitive information via email.
-Many “fraudsters” will do this simply through spam emails and emails asking for money.
+Many “fraudsters” will do this simply by asking for money or spam emails.
 Even worse, if a victim clicks a link, it could mean inadvertently installing a virus, malware, or spyware on your computer.
+This would then allow them to monitor all your activity on your computer.

 Bottom line: if you think that the information you’re sending could jeopardize your identity, don’t send it.
 This information might include but is not limited to: